adlipeeters/solidity-simple-lottery/README.md

 ## Security Measures
 - **Owner Restriction**: Critical functions like selecting a winner are restricted to the contract owner.
 - **Minimum Entry Fee**: A minimum amount of ether is required to enter the lottery, preventing spam entries.

+## Deployment
+The smart contract was deployed to the Goerli Testnet using Truffle and Infura.
+This approach allowed for a seamless deployment process and easy interaction with the Ethereum network.

+### Steps for Deployment
+1. Install a Solidity compiler and Ethereum development tools like Truffle.
+2. Set up an Infura account and create a new project to obtain an Infura API key.
+3. Configure Truffle to connect to the Goerli Testnet using the Infura endpoint.
+4. Compile the contract using the Solidity compiler via Truffle.
+5. Deploy the contract to the Goerli Testnet using Truffle and the Infura API key.

 ## How to Deploy
 1. Install a Solidity compiler and Ethereum development tools like Truffle or Hardhat.